Mahe94/mahe94.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Visited <a href="https://www.tifr.res.in/">Tata Institute of Fundamental Research</a>, Bombay
+Research visit to <a href="https://www.tifr.res.in/">Tata Institute of Fundamental Research</a>, Bombay, hosted by <a href="https://www.tifr.res.in/vinodmp/">Prof. Vinod M. Prabhakaran</a>.